errantlinguist/LaTeX-Templates/README.md

 # LaTeX-Templates
-A collection of document templates for LaTeX
+A collection of document templates for LaTeX.